n-laoutaris/n-laoutaris/README.md

 ## 📫 Connect with me

-If you just stumbled upon this profile by accident or by design, feel free to reach me through [my LinkedIn profile](https://www.linkedin.com/in/nikolas-laoutaris-7b6221278/)!
+If you stumbled upon this profile by accident or by design, feel free to reach me through [my LinkedIn profile](https://www.linkedin.com/in/nikolas-laoutaris-7b6221278/)!

 <!--
 **n-laoutaris/n-laoutaris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.